CBD for Anxiety - Does it Work?

 CBD for Anxiety: Does it Work?

 Cannabidiol (CBD) has garnered a lot of attention over the past few years.
-During this time, many have claimed it can be used for a number of health benefits, including anxiety.
-But how effective is CBD for anxiety and is it really as magical as everyone says it is?
+During this time, many have claimed it can be used for several health benefits, including anxiety.
+But how effective is CBD for anxiety and is it really the magical cure everyone says it is?

 What is CBD?

-CBD is legal across the United States thanks to the 2018 Farm Bill which federally legalized the hemp plant.
-This plant is a cousin to marijuana but contains less than 0.3% THC – making it incapable of causing psychoactivity.
+CBD is legal across the United States thanks to the 2018 Farm Bill, which federally legalized the hemp plant.
+This plant is all the same as marijuana but contains less than 0.3% THC.
+That makes it incapable of causing psychoactivity.

 As of today, CBD can be purchased in a multitude of different products, from tinctures (CBD oils) to gummies to vapes.
-Many consumers have claimed that CBD has a number of therapeutic effects to help them with their day-to-day life, but there’s only so much research backing up these claims.
+Many consumers claim that CBD has several therapeutic effects to help them with their daily lives, but there’s only so much research backing up these claims.

-Not to mention, the Food & Drug Administration (FDA) doesn’t currently approve of any CBD product as a health supplement.
-That is, with the exception of Epidiolex – a cannabis-derived pharmaceutical for rare forms of seizures. ³ ⁴
+Furthermore, the Food & Drug Administration (FDA) doesn’t approve of any CBD product as a health supplement.
+That is, except for Epidiolex, a cannabis-derived pharmaceutical for rare forms of seizures. ³ ⁴

 How Does CBD Work in the Body?